daraghbyrne/diotlabs-v1/1-a-simple-internet-appliance/resistors.md

 # Prototyping with Resistors

-While in normal circuits, you’ll want to use resistors more precisely when prototyping we really only need two resistors: 1KΩ and a 10KΩ.
+While in normal circuits, you’ll want to use resistors more precisely; when prototyping we really only need two resistors: 1KΩ and a 10KΩ.
 The 1KΩ resistor is normally placed before components like LEDs to protect them while the 10KΩ resistor is used to impede the flow of electricity but create a complete when working with switches and other input devices.
 More on that later…

 {% include figure.html src="../images/image01.png" caption="Resistors of various resistances - color bands denote how much resistance they give" class="" %}